argilla-io/biome-text/docs/docs/documentation/community/contributing.md

 make install
 ````

-or
+or for a developer installation:
 ````shell
 make dev
 ````
-for a developer installation

-You can see defined directives as follow:
+You can see defined make directives as follows:
 ````shell script
 make help
 ````

-## 2. Running tests
-Test biome-text with pytest
+## Testing your changes
+After you make changes you can run the tests as follows:

 ````shell script
 cd biome-text
 pytest
 ````

-## 3. Filing issues and pull requests
+## 3. Submitting a pull request